1. What are they and what are they used for?

 4. Select one of the files: Services or Services s ense assignar .
 Decide which one you want to use:

-• Services , an empty template named services-box-example.csv is downloaded, to fill in with the Service_Code and Service_Name-
+• Services , an empty template named services-mailbox-example.csv is downloaded, to fill in with the Service_Code and Service_Name-

-• Unassigned Services , a template named services-mailbox-available.csv is downloaded with all services that are not in the mailbox; for each service we have the service_code (functional code), service_name (service title), service_topic and service_subtopic .
+• Unassigned services , a template named services-mailbox-available.csv is downloaded with all the services that are not in the mailbox; for each service we have the Service_Code (functional code), Service_Name (service title), Service_Topic and Service_Subtopic .

 5. Download the corresponding template.

-7. Upload the file prepared with the import data and you will automatically see them in the list of mailboxes.
+7. Upload the prepared file with the import data and you will automatically see it in the mailbox list.

-8. Review the import summary to make sure everything loaded correctly.
+8. Review the import summary to make sure everything uploaded correctly.

 9. How can you export users and services?

-Select the desired mailbox and export the list of users or services it contains, applying the filters you need beforehand.
+Select the desired mailbox and export the list of users or services it contains, previously applying the filters you need.

-The .csv file is named users-box-XX.csv or erveis-box-XX.csv.
+The .csv file is named users-mailbox-XX.csv or services-mailbox-XX.csv.

-• Id, which is the user ID within EACAT.
+• Id, which is the user identification within EACAT.

-• Identifier, which is the user's personal identification number.
+• Identifier, what is the user's personal identification number.

 • Name, which is the user's name.

-• Service_code, which is the identification code of the service.
+• Service_code, which is the service identification code.

-• Service_topic, thematic area within which the service is included.
+• Service_topic, thematic area within which the service falls.

 • Subtopic_service, subtopic areas into which a topic is divided.

-To export the data correctly to an Excel file or similar:
+To export data correctly to an Excel file or similar:

 • Open an Excel sheet.